kenthinson/XiaomiMiA1CameraMod/README.md

 Dumped HEVC support as Cinima 4K does not support it.
 I have only tested this with Android 8.1 Offical Rom.
 Custom roms may not work.
 If they dont ask for support for the driver from the rom developer I cant change the driver in somone elses custom rom.

+V2 uses some of my original ideas and mixes them with other info I have found on xda.
+Thanks to sipollo for some of the ideas.

 v1.0 - Initial Release.

 ## Description